nonoesp/GettingArchitectureDoneKit/README.md

 ### LIST: Remove List Extremes

-Remove elements from the beginning and the end of a list with integers.
+Remove elements from beginning or end of a list with integers.

 ### CRV: Line With Center, Direction, Length